azn5red-archive/BotRoC/README.md

 # Bot RoC

 This project aims to automate tasks for the android game Rise of Civilization (RoC).
+Warning : Lilith games has an anti-bot policy.
+I'm not responsible if you get caught and banned from the game.
+Although this bot should not be detected, as it uses only standard inputs from adb (unless the new anti-bot system uses captcha).

-It's basically a bot that can connect to the Memu android emulator find and tap on images.
+It's basically a program that can connect to the Memu android emulator find and tap on images.
 It has been abandonned.
 Feel free to contribute or fork.
 What it can actually do :
 * Collect resources
 * Explore